2006 NCAA Division I baseball tournament

 Opening ceremony of game 2 between Oregon State and North Carolina.

 The best-of-three championship series featured Oregon State and North Carolina.
 Oregon State won the deciding game, 3–2, winning the school's first national title in baseball and its second NCAA championship overall.
 All games were televised on ESPN and ESPN2.

 Oregon State set a CWS record by winning six elimination games (four in bracket play, two in the championship series) and also became the first team ever to lose twice in Omaha and still win the title.
 Oregon State is the only team besides Holy Cross in 1952 to win six games in the College World Series.
 Oregon State played in half (eight of 16) of the games in the tournament.

 OSU pitcher Jonah Nickerson was named the tournament's Most Outstanding Player.

 Five-time national champion LSU was left out of the field of 64, the first time since 1988 that the Tigers failed to qualify for a regional.
-LSU's overall record of 35–24 merited at-large consideration, but it was undone by poor performance in the Southeastern Conference, where the Tigers finished 8th out of 12 teams at 13–17.
+LSU's overall record of 35–24 merited at-large consideration, but it was undone by poor performance in the Southeastern Conference, where the Tigers finished eighth out of 12 teams at 13–17 (followed by a 1-2 showing in the SEC Tournament).
 LSU won national championships in 1991, '93, '96, '97 and 2000 under Hall of Fame coach Skip Bertman, who was the school's athletic director at this time.
 Ten days after LSU's season ended, Bertman fired his successor, Smoke Laval, and hired Notre Dame coach Paul Mainieri.
+Prior to this season, LSU hosted a regional every year since 1990.